google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 At This Café Life, transparency matters.
 We want you to know that some of the links on our website are affiliate links.
 This means that if you click on a link and book travel, buy a product, or sign up for a service, we may earn a small commission — at no extra cost to you.

-From Normandy’s cider coast to the bistros of Paris, this is a dish that has traveled the world — French comfort food gone global.
+From Normandy’s cider coast to the bistros of Paris, this dish has traveled the world — French comfort food gone global.
 And the best part?
 It’s incredibly easy to cook at home.

 Mussels-cooking-in-saute-pan